xinmiaow/STAT545-hw-Wang-Xinmiao/hw03/hw03_Gapminder.md

 Look at the spread of GDP per capita within the continents
 ==========================================================

-Firstly, I make a density plot for gdpPercap in each continent, to explore the spread of GDP per capita within the continents.
+At first, I make a density plot for gdpPercap in each continent, to explore the spread of GDP per capita within the continents.
 I found that most of the plots are extremely skewed.
 Hence, I decided to use IQR along with boxplots to show the spread, but I also calculate the standard deviation of gdpPercap in each continent.

 ``` r
 ggplot(gapminder, aes(x=gdpPercap, fill=continent))+